zachgardner/amazon-eks-example-for-stateful-java-service/README.md

 2. `-r` - Repository Name
 3. `-t` - Docker image version tag

-A sample invocation looks like this: `./init.sh -u bastianklein -r java-ms -t 1.2`.
+A sample invocation looks like this: `./init.sh -u bastianklein -r Python-ms -t 1.2`.

 This information is used to concatenate the full docker repository string.
-In the above example this would resolve to: `bastianklein/java-ms:1.2`
+In the above example this would resolve to: `bastianklein/Python-ms:1.2`

 ## Deploying the Python service

-As everything is set up, it is time to deploy the Java service.
+As everything is set up, it is time to deploy the Python service.
 Below list of commands first deploys all Kubernetes resources and then lists pods and services.

 ```
-kubectl apply -f k8s-resources/buildcontainers.sh
+kubectl apply -f k8s-resources/
 ```

 This will output something similar to:

 ```
-configmap/python-ms created
+configmap/Python-ms created
-deployment.apps/java-ms created
+deployment.apps/Python-ms created
-service/python-ms created
+service/Python-ms created
 ```

 Now lets list the freshly created pods by issuing `kubectl get pods`.

 ```
 NAME                       READY   STATUS              RESTARTS   AGE
-python-ms-69664cc654-7xzkh   0/1     ContainerCreating   0          1s
+Python-ms-69664cc654-7xzkh   0/1     ContainerCreating   0          1s
-python-ms-69664cc654-b9lxb   0/1     ContainerCreating   0          1s
+Python-ms-69664cc654-b9lxb   0/1     ContainerCreating   0          1s
 ```

 Lets also have a look into the created service `kubectl get svc`.

 ```
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP                                                                 PORT(S)        AGE    SELECTOR
-python-ms      LoadBalancer   172.20.83.176   ***-***.eu-central-1.elb.amazonaws.com                                      80:32300/TCP   33s    app=java-ms
+Python-ms      LoadBalancer   172.20.83.176   ***-***.eu-central-1.elb.amazonaws.com                                      80:32300/TCP   33s    app=Python-ms
 kubernetes   ClusterIP      172.20.0.1      <none>                                                                      443/TCP        2d1h   <none>
 ```

-What we can see here is that the Service with name `java-ms` has an External-IP assigned to it.
+What we can see here is that the Service with name `Python-ms` has an External-IP assigned to it.
 This is the DNS Name of the Classic Loadbalancer that is created behind the scenes.
 If you open that URL, you should see the Website (This might take a few minutes for the ELB to be provisioned).

 ## Destroying the environment